 Since signs are such a broad category, we understand that your request may not be covered by the form below.
-In that case, we request that you use our Contact Form to provide information about your sign.
+In that case, we suggest using our Contact Form to provide information about your sign.
 You are welcome to leave a phone number in the Messages section and we will call back to discuss the details.

 My wife, Reverend Rhonda Schienle, provides custom and themed wedding services.
 One of her recent weddings had some beautifully painted wooden keepsakes that the guests could sign using paint sharpies.
 She asked if I could do a version of this with my own spin.
 I'm more tool-oriented and much less paint-oriented, so I came up with what you see above.